Our Verdict

 Our Analysis and Test Results

-We appreciated that Dyson didn't skimp on floor head options and attachments, providing a great quiver of use tools to choose from when we went to clean around the house.
+We appreciated that Dyson didn't skimp on floor head options and attachments, providing a great quiver of tools to choose from when we went to clean around the house.
+I liked how the Hair screw tool sucked hair out of furniture and pet beds without getting badly clumped.
+During my tests, the funky-looking internal motorized cone seemed to shuttle the hair into the suction tube surprisingly well.

 Carpet Performance